 The attack by an advocated ISIS groups, the Maute and the Abu Sayyaf in Marawi City; then a series of bombing by ISIS members in Jakarta show that ISIS is not easy to give up at all.
 In fact, ISIS has never stopped to seek places to establish its Caliphate.
 And their strikes in Southeast Asia is just the beginning for a new safe house of ISIS.

-How does Southeast Asia prepare for it?
+How Should Southeast Asia Prepare?

 It’s unknown how the ASEAN countries get a touch over ISIS, but there has a serious change.
 Duterte, after cutting his tour in Russia, has announced martial law in all Mindanao and deployed military to fight the ISIS-led Maute rebels.
 In Indonesia, President Widodo has called for terrorism law reforms.
 In Malaysia, security is tied to a high level.
 In Thailand, the Thai Government has been seriously following the situation in Southern Thailand where exists series of Malay Muslim unrest in the region.